stacks-network/sbtc-docs/src/sbtc-operations.md

 * Sender address: The Stacks address holding the sBTC to be burned.

 The exact format to submit this data is explained in [Wire Formats](./sbtc-operations/wire-formats.md).

+### How the protocol responds to a withdrawal request
+When a withdrawal request is mined on the Bitcoin blockchain, the next Stacks block must contain a sBTC burn transaction burning the requested amount from the sender address.
+Once the withdrawal request is final[^1] on the Stacks blockchain, Stackers must fulfill the withdrawal request on the Bitcoin chain by creating a fulfillment transaction.

+The fulfillment transaction is a bitcoin transaction sending the requested withdrawal amount to the designated recipient address specified in the Withdrawal request.

+[^1]: Block finality is a property introduced in the [Nakamoto release](https://stx.is/nakamoto) of Stacks, and a requirement for sBTC.